PeterVranken/comFramework/excelExporter/readMe.md

 ### Release 1.0.3

 Text output, which contains non ASCII characters is now saved to file as UTF-8.
-(Used to be a non specified, default code page.)
+(Used to be a not specified, default code page.)

 Master sample "renderTable" re-designed.
 This actually is a small convenience application, which strongly simplifies the use of